VeggieTales in the House

-VeggieTales in the House is an American animated comedy Christian television series developed by Doug TenNapel (of Earthworm Jim and Catscratch fame) and produced by Big Idea Entertainment (owned by DreamWorks Classics), and animated by Bardel Entertainment.
+VeggieTales in the House is an American animated comedy television series developed by Doug TenNapel (of Earthworm Jim and Catscratch fame) and produced by Big Idea Entertainment (owned by DreamWorks Classics), and animated by Bardel Entertainment.
 It picks up after the VeggieTales original home video series and stars many of the same cast members as in the first series.
 Additional characters are voiced by Tress MacNeille, Rob Paulsen, Kel Mitchell, China Anne McClain, Maurice LaMarche, Tony Hale, and Jon Heder.